carpeliam/kriegspieljs/README.md

 [Kriegspiel explained][1].
 This is an implementation of Kriegspiel as a [node.js](https://nodejs.org) application, using [socket.io](https://socket.io/) for pushing moves from the server to the client and back.
-The server was originally written in [CoffeeScript](http://coffeescript.org/), though is being ported to modern JavaScript; the client was originally written with jQuery, but has been ported to [React](https://reactjs.org/) and [Redux](https://redux.js.org/).
+The server was originally written in [CoffeeScript](http://coffeescript.org/), though has been ported to modern JavaScript; the client was originally written with jQuery, but has been ported to [React](https://reactjs.org/) and [Redux](https://redux.js.org/).